Sec. 17-36. Attaching advertising material to vehicles; placing materials in vehicles.

 Also, all woodstove installations, including those in single and two family homes, must be inspected by the Fire Department prior to use.
 Please call (207) 799-3311 and request to speak to the Deputy Fire Chief, to arrange an appointment for an inspection.

-Tent permits are required for tents or canopies to be placed on commercial or public properties.
+Tent permits are required for tents or canopies to be placed on commercial, residential or public properties.
 The fee is $25.
-Individual residents putting up tents or canopies for family gatherings or wedding receptions on their own residential property are not required to obtain a tent permit.

 If the project you are intending to build will encroach on setbacks, you may need a variance from the Board of Appeals prior to getting the building permit.
 If you think you may need a variance, Please see Barb Skelton or call her at 207-347-4130 to set up an appointment, and she will help you through the application process.